Behind the design: Elami Popup Ceramics Market

 This panel delved into aspects of ceramic artistry, exploring topics such as the properties, sourcing and preparation of different types of clay for Indonesian makers.
 Glaze experiments, making homes for coral babies, setting up Ubud’s first high-firing studio 25 years ago, waste in the industry and what it’s like creating ceramics & running a studio in Indonesia were all covered during the discussion.
 Thank you to Guten Morgen for being a wonderful host and lending us your beautiful space!

-Our guide to Ubud: our favorite art & design stores in the neighborhood
+A guide to Ubud: our favorite art & design stores in the neighborhood

 Ubud has some INCREDIBLE stores, boutiques and shops that are beautifully curated with an eye for design and artisan crafts.
 Below is our list of our current favorite stores and shops of Ubud, Bali.